edu-world/chem-resource/README.md

 # chem-resource
-A cluster of chemical education resources network from DOU
+A cluster of chemical education resources network